rach-db/Python_email_automation/README.md

 Do not impersonate organizations or individuals.

-Comply with Mailjet’s policies and applicable privacy laws.

 This tool should be used for internal security training, research, or authorized testing only.

 Bulk Email Sending Script with Canary Tokens